- Hedgehogs often scratch a bit when they first wake up or after they are handled.

 - Some hedgehogs scratch when nervous or exploring.
-Again, this is a habit you may see in humans.
+Again, you may see this habit in humans.

 Quilling and Dry Skin

-- Quilling also can cause scratching because it is uncomfortable when the new spines are working their way through the skin.
+- Quilling also can cause scratching because new spines working their way through the skin cause discomfort.

 - Dry or dirty skin can also cause scratching.